Kheijhackt/NodeMCU-SOS-Project/README.md

 	python code of the base is placed on the "Receivers" folder that is named "receiver_base.py".

-NOTE: This project uses our own personal-created database, if you want
+Note: This project uses our own personal-created database, if you want
 	to use yours, just modify the connectors on the python files.
 The table of the database consists of a timestamp, and an integer column.
 The integer column is where the sender number of this project will be placed, whether it is a